neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 Keywords - Cyber Threat Intelligence Capability, Super SEIM

-1. Problem Statement: General overview of defining collective intelligence and factors to consider if using it as a strategy is appropriate for the business objectives you are trying to solve.

-2. Research Question(s): What is collective intelligence?
-How does an organization determine if a collective intelligence strategy is appropriate?
+This book services as guidance for successful development and implementation of cyber threat intelligence capability.
+It derives its conclusions from the personal observations of the author.
+Two critical take aways:
+- It is critical that business objectives are clearly defined so that the most appropriate cyber threat intelligence capability can be built.

-3. Contribution: General overview of collective intelligence.
-Key detail: data and intelligence are two different things.
-Often, intelligence is sold when in fact it is really just data.
-Intelligence is data that has been vetted by some process or procedure and that satisfies three different requirements: the data needs to be relevant, actionable, and valuable
+- Threat Intelligence feed is different from data feed.
+Often intelligence is sold when in fact it is just data.
+Threat intelligence is data that has been vetted by some process or procedure and it satisfies three different requirements:

-4. Rationale: This book functioned as an overview of collective intelligence.
-It did not include research.

-5. Investigative Approach:  See above.
-This book was tailored for administrative staff in a company to have a handle on what collective intelligence is, and to conduct a cost/benefit analysis of whether or not it is the best solution for their business objectives.

-6. Lessons Learned: As discussed in the contribution section, the difference between data and intelligence.
-Make sure that the business objectives are clearly defined before even looking into whether a collective intelligence strategy is the best approach.

-7. Implications for practice:  Clearly identify business objectives beforehand.
-Do cost/benefit analysis of various strategies to solve specific business objectives.

-8. Implications for Research: Becuase the book discussed collective intelligence at such a high level, it leaves open many doors for further research.
-Such as: what specific problems is collective intelligence best at solving?
-Where should collective intelligence be avoided?
+  - Relevant
+  - Actionable
+  - Valuable

 H. Dalziel, E. Olson, and J. Carnall, How to define and build an effective cyber threat intelligence capability.
 Amsterdam: Syngress, an imprint of Elsevier, 2015.